 A highlight of my time so far is being nominated to attend an Open Day and Application process for the Stephen Lawrence Scholarship by Freshfields Bruckhaus Deringer.
 This is a scholarship to recognise exceptionally talented students across the country.
 This provided an invaluable experience consisting of skills, tips and motivation that I will be able to carry with me on my journey through University and towards a hopeful career as a solicitor.

 In my second year I hope to join more societies such as the LEX Society and the Rugby Society alongside working with the Employability team to develop my individual skills.
 I would like to provide mentoring to students in their first year, potentially as a Student Mentor and Student Representative.
-I am also looking forward to bringing my own society to the University in September 2018.
+I am also looking forward to bringing my own society to the University.

 Click to call our Clearing Hotline on 0115 848 6000

 Still need help?

 Aaron Quay Wern HanLaw (Full-time)

 Aidan DingwallProfessional Policing